livingmatter/PennSort/README.md

 ## Spike Fitting/preFit.m:

-r- elevantthresh                  If a spike's amplitude is weaker than a template amplitude by more than this factor, don't bother trying to fit that template to the spike.
+- relevantthresh                  If a spike's amplitude is weaker than a template amplitude by more than this factor, don't bother trying to fit that template to the spike.
 - **correlationrange              Maximum time shift, relative to spike peak, to apply to templates in fitting.
 Measured in samples.
 - ?widths                         Factors by which to stretch template widths.
 Maybe to get off the ground just try widths = [1] (no width fitting).